Critiques might be outdated

 [^quartz-html]: Quartz **does** support rendering Markdown inside of HTML through a configuration option, `enableInHtmlEmbed{:.variable}`, but since Obsidian doesn't, it makes it hard to use.

-Normally that content would appear inline, but I can use absolute positioning to move it to the right.
-On top of that the vertical positioning is adjustable using an offsetoffset parameter that controls a CSS variable, --aside-offset--aside-offset, in the inline style of the <aside><aside> element which I can then access in my main CSS file and use to control the offset however I need to, like this:
+Normally that content would appear inline, but I can use float to move it to the right.
+On top of that the vertical positioning is adjustable using an offset parameter that controls a CSS variable, --aside-offset, in the inline style of the <span class="aside-content"> *I’d love to use an <aside> tag here, but that breaks the surrounding paragraph and means I can’t use it in the middle of a paragraph like I am here.
+See “Tag omission” on the MDN page for the <p> tag element which I can then access in my main CSS file and use to control the offset however I need to, like this:

-aside {
+.aside-content {

-/* Here I'm using the whole variable for the value, meaning I pass in the
+/* Here I'm using the whole variable for the value, meaning I pass in

 top: var(--aside-offset);